Guerschon Yabusele is efficient as Sixers’ backup center, marking latest step in NBA return

 It was a personal benchmark for the 28-year-old Yabusele, who was a first-round draft pick by the Boston Celtics and played two NBA seasons from 2017-19 before slipping out of the league.
 The Sixers signed Yabusele, who most recently played for European powerhouse Real Madrid, following a terrific Paris Olympics run with his home country of France.

-It was also a glimpse at what the Sixers, as currently constructed, could look like at center when Joel Embiid misses regular-season games, a reality as the 2023 NBA Most Valuable Player comes off knee surgery and prioritizes being healthy for the playoffs.
-Andre Drummond started at that position Monday and finished with 11 points (including a corner three-pointer) and seven rebounds in 14 minutes.
+It also was a glimpse at what the Sixers, as currently constructed, could look like at center when Joel Embiid misses regular-season games, a reality as the 2023 NBA MVP comes off knee surgery and prioritizes being healthy for the playoffs.
+Andre Drummond started at that position Monday and finished with 11 points (including a corner three-pointer) and seven rebounds in 14 minutes, 19 seconds.
 Rookie Adem Bona, who totaled five points and four rebounds in 15 second-half minutes, is another option at that spot.

-The 6-foot-8, 265-pound Yabusele said he worked at both power forward and center during last week’s training camp, as Embiid was held out of scrimmage action.
-Broadly speaking, Yabusele said playing at the five requires him to be more active as a defensive anchor, while aiming to draw bigger players out from the paint to “make him work” on the offensive end.
+The 6-foot-8, 265-pound Yabusele said he worked at both power forward and center during last week’s training camp as Embiid was held out of scrimmage action.
+Broadly speaking, Yabusele said playing center requires him to be more active as a defensive anchor while he aims to draw bigger players out from the paint to “make him work” on the offensive end.

 During Monday’s first half, however, Yabusele and Lowry consistently carved up the Breakers with their two-man game that led to three underneath finishes.
 He scored another seven points in the third quarter, including two more driving shots inside and a three-pointer from the top of the key off a feed from rookie guard Jared McCain.